You can do this with a Snow Leopard DVD. Apple sells these for 30.00 or so to this day. However, you may need to check eBay now.

 After it loads, you're going to want to go under Utilities and find the Password reset utility.
 This should allow you to do it.

-Hard Disk Passwords are often encrypted and many vendors will not reset these.
+Hard Disk Passwords are encrypted and many vendors will not reset these.
 Their solution is a new hard disk.
 The reason for this is the HDP is encrypted, and replacing the drive is cheaper.
-HOWEVER, some vendors will help you with ownership verification.
-It's crackable, but high risk at best.
-If you don't know what the !&&* you're doing with EEPROM code, don't try.
-The risk of killing a drive with this is VERY real.
+If you crack it the risk of killing a drive with this is VERY real.
 It may even cost you your data.
 You can't bypass these if it's there.
 It will always ask before it can do anything else.

 Being I changed this answer to not read as if I wrote it like I don't care about the quality, I need to update this.
 Mac computers have used ATMEL chips since 2011 for this password.
 You can't clear this with the RAM trick anymore, and the solution proposed to the OP may not work, either.
 Apple is the only one who can remove it now.
 Yes, I know you can short the ATMEL chip if you know the pinout and other security isn't there like a security chip like the Thinkpads have, but I don't like to talk bout how to execute this on a forums in general.
 If the machine has a TPM, it may double as a security chip, too.